drball/scifi-ideas-generators/content/alien-species-generator.md

 It will automatically create a randomly generated name for an alien species, along with a short description of the species’ physiology and/or society.

 Need a name for the planet these aliens live on?
-Use our <a href="/planet-name-generator">Planet Name Generator</a>, or for the name of an alien character use the <a href="alien-name-generator">Alien Character Name Generator</a>.
+Use our <a href="/planet-name-generator">Planet Name Generator</a>, or for the name of an alien character use the <a href="/alien-name-generator">Alien Character Name Generator</a>.

 To get more alien species, press the button.